-Te whakahaumaru i ngā tikanga, kawa me ngā whakamahinga

-Protecting customary practices and uses
+Te whakahaumaru i ngā tikanga me ngā kawa Protecting customary practices

 Using ngāwhā to sustain health and wellbeing has taken place for hundreds of years.
 These practices, such as diverting a small amount of water from ngāwhā for bathing, using steam to cook, using ngāwhā for dying harakeke or preparing rongoa, are managed by haukāinga, according to their tikanga.
 They are small scale, don't take water or heat directly out of the aquifer and the effects are minor (e.g. diversions, or discharges to streams or Lake Rotorua).
 If ngāwhā are healthy, these practices will continue to be healthy.